tatuylonen/wiktextract/README.md

 section cleaned into human-readable text (i.e., templates have been expanded and HTML tags removed, among other things).

+The editions with etymology extraction support ``etymology_links``.
+This includes the English edition and the Czech, German, Greek, Spanish, French, Indonesian, Italian, Japanese, Korean, Kurdish, Malay, Dutch, Polish, Portuguese, Russian, Simple English, Thai, Turkish, Vietnamese, and Chinese editions.
+The Swedish extractor does not yet extract etymologies.

 The ``etymology_links`` field contains ``[display text, target]`` pairs, using the same format as sense ``links``.
 It preserves links from expanded templates (including ``m`` and ``l``) and ordinary wikilinks.
-Targets retain language or sense anchors, and repeated links are retained in source order.
+Targets retain language or sense anchors, and repeated links are retained.
+Categories and links inside omitted footnotes or side panels are excluded.
-Categories are excluded.
-The field is omitted when no links are found.
+The field is omitted
+when no links are found.
 For example, French ``{{m|fr|aval}} + {{m|fr|-er}}`` produces:

 ```json